valleyofdoom/PC-Tuning/README.md

     "C:\Program Files (x86)\MSI Afterburner\MSIAfterburner.exe" /Profile1 /Q
     ```

-## 11.26.
-Display Resolutions and Scaling Modes
+<h2 id="display-resolutions-and-scaling-modes">11.26.
+Display Resolutions and Scaling Modes</h2>

 > [!CAUTION]
-> 📊 **Do NOT** blindly follow the recommendations in this section. **Do** benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#3-benchmarking)).
+> 📊 **Do NOT** blindly follow the recommendations in this section. **Do** benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#benchmarking)).

 You may have optionally found a stable overclock for your display in earlier sections using [Custom Resolution Utility](https://www.monitortests.com/forum/Thread-Custom-Resolution-Utility-CRU) which you can dial in now.